DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 ### EventQueryParameter
 * EventQueryParameter `object`: Implements the event query parameter.
-  * AffectedObjectFriendlyName `string`: The affected object name of the events to be queried.
+  * affectedObjectFriendlyName `string`: The affected object name of the events to be queried.
-  * EndTime `string`: The end time of the time range within which the events are to be queried.
+  * endTime `string`: The end time of the time range within which the events are to be queried.
-  * EventCode `string`: The source id of the events to be queried.
+  * eventCode `string`: The source id of the events to be queried.
-  * EventType `string`: The type of the events to be queried.
+  * eventType `string`: The type of the events to be queried.
-  * FabricName `string`: The affected object server id of the events to be queried.
+  * fabricName `string`: The affected object server id of the events to be queried.
-  * Severity `string`: The severity of the events to be queried.
+  * severity `string`: The severity of the events to be queried.
-  * StartTime `string`: The start time of the time range within which the events are to be queried.
+  * startTime `string`: The start time of the time range within which the events are to be queried.

 ### EventSpecificDetails
 * EventSpecificDetails `object`: Model class for event specific details for an event.